arushi-3/website/content/projects/skateboard.md

 {{< img src="files/Final3-skateboard.jpg" alt="Sketch" width="60%">}}

-I was not able to do much more because my internship came to an end.
-However, over the 3 months working at ATI Motors, I enjoyed the learning process and it was gratifying to see the working final product.
+This was the outcome of 3 months of work at ATI Motors and the company has mentioned a plan to continue my work into an actual product.
+I enjoyed the learning process and it was gratifying to see the working final product.
 I look forward to taking up more challenging and interesting projects like this!